Workshops

 Watch: Learn more about your mentor, Richard Reitz Smith, and Maine Media’s incredible book arts program

 Creating a book is a hierarchy of developmental steps.
-Starting with a strong concept is the solid foundation from which all other decisions should flow.
+Starting with a strong concept as the solid foundation from which all other decisions should flow.
 The process weaves the maker through print production and design challenges as well as creative considerations.
-Over a period of 4 months, you will be mentored through these choices and end up face-to-face in the Maine Media studio where you can execute your plan.
-This is your opportunity to take a concept from start to end or at least to print with binding to be completed later if needed.
-Students can also take their files to an online printer/publisher to complete the printing and binding to their specifications.
+Over 4 months, you will be mentored through these choices with assigned reading and customized resources to be provided.
+We end up face-to-face in the Maine Media studio where you can execute your plan.
+This is your opportunity to take a book concept from start to end or at least to printed pages with the binding to be completed later if needed.
+Students can also take their files to an online printer/publisher and complete the printing and binding to those specifications.
 For the most part, this will be a digitally printed book with letterpress accents.
+An at-home digital printer is very helpful.

 Schedule:

-Students will meet with Book Arts chair, Richard Reitz Smith, via Zoom to introduce their projects and develop an appropriate path forward for successful book art or print projects, meeting individually with Richard each week or every other week.
+Students will meet with Book Arts chair, Richard Reitz Smith, via Zoom to introduce their projects and develop an appropriate path forward for successful book art or print project.
+Students will complete their projects on-campus in the Maine Media book arts studio from May 6-10, 2024.

 Equipment provided (in our studio):